Might this be the winter when the Orioles finally get in step with the most reviled baseball acronym their fans can think of — PECOTA?

 Offensively, perhaps the playing time distribution that has Austin Hays playing less than Joey Rickard (albeit performing much better) might change things a little.
 But considering the boom-or-bust nature of so many of the Orioles’ top bats, it's hard to project the on-base capabilities that go with scoring runs consistently.

-Meanwhile, the FanGraphs projections have been out for a while, with the Orioles expected to fare a little better at 72-90.
-They, too, project the pitching staff to struggle badly as currently constituted.
+Meanwhile, the FanGraphs projections have been out a while, with the Orioles expected to fare a little better at 72-90.
+They, too, project the pitching staff to struggle badly as presently constituted.